eddiesTime/sme_app/raw_documentation.md

 - the [results](#results) of the methodology, represented by the implementation of each SMS
 - an [evaluation](#evaluation) of the implemented SMS based on specified criteria
 - a [recommendation](#recommendations) on which SMS is suited for example, small-scale, middle-scale, and large-scale applications
+- a [conclusion](#conclusion) of my personal retrospective view on the guide and its future as well as my future work

 ## Creation Context